Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 #### Test x - testRemoveProject

-This test verifies if the removal of a project in the `ProjectTableModel` is performed with success.
+This test verifies if the removal of a project in the `ProjectTableModel` is performed successfully.

-After removing a project, it's checked if the number of projects in the `ProjectTableModel` instance is done with success.
-For this a `Assertions.assertEquals` was used:
+After removing a project, it's checked if the number of projects in the `ProjectTableModel` instance is the expected using `Assertions.assertEquals`:

 ```java
 Assertions.assertEquals(0, projectCount);